surengunturumasters/song_classification/README.md

 Attempted to predict genre using a f1 metric in order to figure out whether song genre types could be predicted without using lyrics.

+f1 metric of about 0.6, so not ideal for genre prediction but still good enough for fast predictions without bringing in huge amounts of lyrics data.

 ## Presentation
 Part of a bigger project.